paulsump/futurama_quiz/README.md

 - ListView gestures don't work in landscape.
 Reproduce: Biography/Zoidberg.

-## To do now Quiz Layout
+## To do now

-- Always use maxquestions space
 - Fill up bottom of screen in Biography and Quiz (maybe use a Column)

-## To do now

 - Handle exceptions (at least with http) e.g. Display proper error, not just "Please connect to the internet" on screen if request failed.
 Modify the test if appropriate.
 - Don't add any info, characters or questions that have bad data (try/catch them).